Signature Methods in Machine Learning: Signature as a Feature Map

-Since the signature embeds a data stream into a Banach space it is a feature map.
-We now justify the claims made in Section \ref{SI} that the signature is an attractive choice of feature map from a machine learning point of view.
-The first key property is that the infinite graded sequence of statistics provided by the signature identifies the path in an essentially unique manner.
+The sensibility of this approach and the attractiveness of the signatures as a feature map from a machine learning point of view, as claimed in Section \ref{SI}, rely on the following key theoretical properties of signatures.
+The first key property is that the infinite graded sequence of statistics provided by the signature identifies a contour in an essentially unique manner.

-\begin{theorem}[Uniqueness of signature, \cite{HL10}] Assume $x : [a,b] \to V$ is a continuous path of bounded variation.
-Then the signature $S_{a,b}(x)$ determines $x$ up to tree-like equivalence. \end{theorem} 4pt
+\begin{theorem}[Uniqueness of signature, \cite{HL10,BGLY16}] Let $V$ be a Banach space, $[a,b] \subset \R$ a compact interval, and $p \in \R_{\geq 1}$.
+Then the signatures of two geometric $p$-rough paths $X,Y \in G\Omega_p(V)$ coincide if and only if the $X$ and $Y$ are tree-like equivalent. \end{theorem} 4pt

-The full details of \emph{tree-like} equivalence may be found in \cite{HL10}.
+The full technical details of \textit{tree-like} equivalence may be found in either of \cite{HL10} or \cite{BGLY16}, for example.
 Heuristically, the signature determines the path up to sections on which the path exactly retraces itself.
-Thus the signature uniquely determines paths with at least one monotone component, since this prevents the path from retracing itself.
-As an examples, the path $t \mapsto (t , x_t)$ is always uniquely determined by its signature.
+In our setting such sections can be avoided by augmenting the initial streams to contain a monotonic channel.
+Recalling our view that the data is in the form of streams of increments, this can be achieved, for example, by augmenting each stream to have a channel consisting of strictly positive entries.